Statement of Function

 - Provide efficient maps for emergency responders.

-- Coordinate and provide the 911 mapping interface for use with New World System CAD.
+- Coordinate and provide the 911 mapping interface for use with New World Systems CAD.

-- Provide maintenance of call taking equipment to all four PSAPs.
+- Provide maintenance of call taking equipment in all four (4) Public Safety Answering Points (PSAP’s).

-- Continue statewide implementation of Text to 911 feature.
+- Begin statewide implementation of Text to 911 feature.*